Dmourn/django-contained/README.md

 This creates a pod with port 8080 exposed, add all the containers, and allows you to create a superuser account to login.

 ## Test the api

+Classic token auth is present but conflicts with the hard requirements of the dj-oath-toolkit.

 1. Go to admin dashboard, add a normal user (you can skip this just add for testing).